 Do you have a favorite book you'd like to share … one by a Jewish author or with Jewish content?
-Our "Read It & Meet" Book Discussions are held once a month and are open to everyone!
+Our "Read It & Meet" Book Discussions are usually held once a month and are open to everyone!
 We discuss selected books and share our experiences, reactions, and ideas.
-Occasionally, we have an "author-in-residence" as a special guest.

 |Rabbi Robert Eisen|